kristinemlarson/gnssrefl/docs/pages/sc_precourse2024.md

 for mac and linux users that don't want to install python and/or manage dependencies or environment variables.

- - Notebooks for GNSS-IR were created and are supported by Earthscope.
-Please send all questions about the notebooks to Kelly Enloe at Earthscope.
-Her email address is kelly.enloe@earthscope.org
+ - Notebooks for GNSS-IR were created by Earthscope; their maintenance is not supported.
+ If you feel comfortable fixing bugs in these older notebooks created by Earthscope, please submit a pull request.

 - Check your environment variables (disregard this step if using dockers or notebooks)